TYPO3/phar-stream-wrapper/README.md

 ## Credits

-Thanks to [Alex Pott](https://github.com/alexpott), Drupal for creating back-ports of all sources in order provide compatibility with PHP v5.3.
+Thanks to [Alex Pott](https://github.com/alexpott), Drupal for creating back-ports of all sources in order to provide compatibility with PHP v5.3.

 ## Installation